West Bromwich Albion 1-0 Stoke City

 Corner, West Bromwich Albion.
 Conceded by Erik Pieters.

 Attempt missed.
-Erik Pieters (Stoke City) header from the left side of the six yard box misses to the right.
+Erik Pieters (Stoke City) header from very close range misses to the right.
 Assisted by Phil Bardsley with a cross.

 Corner, West Bromwich Albion.
 Conceded by Erik Pieters.